chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 and Branch-and-Bound, adapting traditional optimization algorithms for these new architectures.

+{{%pullquote%}}
+These problems lie at the heart of many industrial and decision-making processes, with direct applications in areas such as logistics, production, scheduling, and network design.
+{{%/pullquote%}}

 More recently, my research addressed the challenge of finding a trade-off between performance and productivity in distributed heterogeneous combinatorial search.
 This also involved tackling